-At JNK, we’d like to ensure you have the know-how to create high-quality print files to cut down on time and even cost.
-Understanding the following print basics will help you deliver print-ready files:
+At JnK, we’d like to ensure you have the know-how to create high-quality print files to cut down on time and even cost.
+Understanding the following print basics will help you deliver print-ready files.

 Be aware of print dimensions.
 Sometimes it helps to use a standard size.
 (Ask us for standard sizes if you aren’t sure what to use).